agitter/MultiPCSF/README.md

 ## Simulation
 The `simulation` subdirectory contains the code that was used to simulate input samples from synthetic or real pathways.
 This code currently serves as extended documentation and is not runnable.
-It uses and old version of `ConstrainedMultiSample.py` and needs to be updated to use the refactored version, which accepts different command line arguments.
+It uses an old version of `ConstrainedMultiSample.py` and needs to be updated to use the refactored version, which accepts different command line arguments.